HumanCompatibleAI/interpreting-rewards/README.md

 ```
 python maze_figures.py
 ```
-Which will create and save the figures to the `./figures` directory of the repository root directory.
+Which will create and save the figures to a `./figures` directory of the repository root directory.

 **To replicate Atari results**, first train policies on Breakout and Seaquest:
 ```